Politicians react to shocking attacks on women

 In the early hours of August 8, a group of men attacked a woman at a night spot.
 Four other women who tried to help the victim were also brutally attacked.
 All five were taken to hospital, two with serious injuries.

 The Geneva public prosecutor has identified the assailants.
 They come from France, but they are still at large.
-Eye witnesses describe them as being of north African origin.
+Eyewitnesses describe them as being of north African origin.

 On August 12, as nearly a million people took part in Zurich’s Street Parade, a woman was brutally attacked.
 Eventually, two men came to her aid, driving the three assailants away.
 She was taken to hospital with severe head trauma and other injuries.
 According to the victim, the three attackers are of Tamil origin.
 Police have not yet caught up with them.